One direction: Brexit-hit pound facing gravity of parity

 The question for the markets and public alike is just how far sterling could now weaken.

-Just a cursory reading of historical chart troughs shows $1.20 within easy reach.
+Just a cursory reading of historical chart troughs shows $1.20 within easy reach; on Monday the pound fell below $1.23 for the first time since March 2017.

-But major UK banks, such as HSBC, are already talking of the possibility it breaches post-Brexit referendum lows of $1.1491.
+But some major banks have talked of the possibility it could breach post-Brexit referendum lows of $1.1491.
 And then sights get trained on the historic all-time low of $1.0545 from March 1985, just before G7 powers acted to rein in the superdollar of the Reagan era in the so-called "Plaza Accord".

-Chart levels aside, is the pound headed for parity against both the dollar and the euro?

-The broad view that Britain would manage to agree some kind of transition trading agreement before leaving the European Union had until now kept investors more or less on the sidelines on sterling, out of concern that a last-minute compromise would send the currency rocketing higher.
+The broad view that Britain would manage to agree some kind of transition trading agreement before leaving the European Union had until now kept investors more or less on the sidelines, out of concern that a last-minute compromise would send sterling rocketing higher.

-But even though a no-deal Brexit is still seen as unlikely, market players are actively positioning for it by dumping the pound.
-Since the 2016 EU referendum, the currency has been the clearest way for markets to express Brexit risk.

-Arch-Brexiteer Boris Johnson looks a shoo-in to take over as prime minister next week with a pledge to take the country out of the EU on Oct.
-31 come what may.
+What has changed now is that the UK government under new Prime Minister Boris Johnson seems to be actively preparing for a no-deal outcome.
+Johnson's pledge to take Britain out of the EU on Oct.
+31 come what may, and his tough tone on Brexit talks seem to have galvanised market players into dumping the pound.

-Then a growing swathe of dismal economic data has highlighted the Brexit fallout; it seems even to have persuaded the Bank of England to turn more dovish
+Then a growing swathe of dismal economic data has highlighted the Brexit fallout; it seems to have persuaded the Bank of England to turn more dovish and markets are ramping up bets on a rate cut by year-end

 All that has sent the pound reeling 6% since early-May.
-It is wallowing at a two-year low below $1.24, having traded near $1.34 as recently as April.
+It is wallowing near a 30-month low below $1.23, having traded near $1.34 as recently as April.
 But its losses are far from over, options and futures imply.

 $1.20 IN MY EYES